Astemes/astemes-triarc-framework/docs/20_Framework/20_Process/Process.md

 As the number of cases in a `Handle Messages.vi` is typically rather small, the readability is often good.

 ![Default Case](img/default_case.png)

+## The `Read Configuration.vi`

+Configuration management is a central issue for most test systems, and for this reason configuration management is part of the framework.
+The `Read Configuration.vì` is a dynamic dispatch VI which may be overridden to load default configurations.
+The VI is called by the framework when the process is initialized.

+## Process Context

+When a process is added to an application, the process is aware of its context.
+If process A is added to application B, then B is the context of A.
+If application B is further nested in applcation C, the context of A is still B, but the context of B is C.
+If application C is the top level application, it does not have a context.

+Tracking the context of a process is usefull as it allows for communicating from the process back to the caller.
+To make the communication useful, the process will need to make some assertions on the context in which it runs, *e.g.* that it implements a given interface.